 I know, because it’s prominently displayed daily in the 7 Eleven near work, that the New York Post has a particular obsession with crime – crime waves, for instance, both real and imagined, and criminals caught in the act.
 Maybe it stands to reason, then, that the paper should endorse a felon in the presidential race.
 In Murdoch world a felon (34 counts in the hush money trial in May) is better than a prosecutor, if the latter is a Democrat.

-What if a Democrat running for New York City Council, or a competitive congressional seat, had been found liable by a jury of his peers in a civil case jury liable for defamation and sexual abuse, and again for defamation in a follow-up case?
+What if a Democrat running for New York City Council, or a competitive congressional seat, had been found liable by a jury of his peers for defamation and sexual abuse, and again for defamation in a follow-up case?
 The Post would have it all over the front page – and they’d certainly point it out if the jury was too shy to use the word “rape” even if the judge was not.

 The Republican Party owes those who played by the rules an apology.